Fordham

 If you are a law student with a documented disability, the office will provide support and reasonable accommodations.
 Additionally, during your upper-division years, we offer several programs designed to ensure that you pass the bar exam on your first attempt.

-To foster the importance of the law school–life balance, the Office of Student Affairs works closely with student organizations in their programming and offers weekly mindfulness and yoga classes, as well as social gatherings and occasional movie passes.
+To foster the importance of the law school–life balance, the Office of Student Affairs works closely with student organizations and offers regular programming and social gatherings for the law school community.

 - Advocates for the Incarcerated